-Heterogeneity: Although certain core features are present at varying degrees among all individuals with ASD-i.e., social impairments, communication difficulties, and stereotyped behaviors-considerable heterogeneity exists as well.
+Heterogeneity: Although certain core features are present at varying degrees among all people with ASD-i.e., social impairments, communication difficulties, and stereotyped behaviorsconsiderable heterogeneity exists as well.
 In the context of ASD, the term heterogeneity refers to the constellation of behavioral and medical conditions and symptoms that may accompany the disorder.
-The spectrum includes individuals with ASD who are nonverbal and cannot live independently, and others who find gainful employment and live independently.
+The spectrum includes people with ASD who are nonverbal and cannot live independently, and others who find gainful employment and live independently.
 There is little reason to assume that this spectrum identifies a single disorder.
 Rather, the spectrum encompasses a range of disorders.
 The heterogeneity of ASD poses both challenges and opportunities to researchers: challenges, because there are likely to be many different causal factors and trajectories for ASD subtypes, and opportunities, because recognition of the variety of ASD phenotypes can lead to more appropriate diagnosis, more precisely targeted treatments, and can increase public awareness about the diversity inherent in ASD.
 Heterogeneity has a profound impact on the priorities and tactics of ASD research, because any given study must either focus on a particular focal point on the spectrum, or must be sufficiently complex and resourced to encompass a broader range along the spectrum.
 Acknowledging heterogeneity also has implications for intervention.
-With multiple causes and symptoms, there likely will be multiple ways and approaches to intervene (e.g., medical, behavioral, nutritional, etc.) In so doing, the ASD field will be more strategically positioned to determine what works best for which individuals.
+With multiple causes and symptoms, there likely will be multiple ways and approaches to intervene (e.g., medical, behavioral, nutritional).
+In so doing, the ASD field will be more strategically positioned to determine what works best for which people.

 Prevention: It is critical for research to identify the methods and approaches that can be used to prevent the challenges and disabilities of ASD.
-Indeed, a goal for ASD research is to develop the state of knowledge to a level similar to what is now available in fields such as cardiology.
+Additionally, if one views ASD as a biological disorder triggered in genetically susceptible people by environmental factors, then prevention can include prevention of new cases of ASD through the identification and elimination of environmental causes.
+What is essential for ASD research is to develop the state of knowledge to a level similar to what is now available in fields such as cardiology.
 No longer do we need to wait for someone to suffer a heart attack before providing life-saving treatments.
 Rather, early interventions are applied upon the detection of risk factors so as to preempt these more serious consequences.
-Having sound research on the risk factors and the environmental triggers for ASD ultimately may allow us to prevent the development of the disorder in some children at risk or preempt the most serious disabilities in those affected.
+Having sound research on the risk factors and the environmental triggers for ASD ultimately may allow us to achieve the goal of prevention: preventing the development of the disorder in some people at risk or reducing the degree of severity in those affected.

 Earlier Detection: ASD is a developmental brain disorder that is currently diagnosed by the observation of core behavioral symptoms.
 As with many neurodevelopmental disorders, brain dysfunction may precede abnormal behavior by months or even years.
-However, without biomarkers to detect individuals either with or "at risk" for ASD during pre- or neonatal periods, diagnosis must rely on behavioral observations long after birth.
+However, without biomarkers to detect people either with or "at risk" for ASD during pre- or neonatal periods, diagnosis must rely on behavioral observations long after birth.
 As a result, intervention efforts may miss a critical developmental window.
-Until recently, most children with ASD in the United States (U.S.) did not receive a diagnosis until school age, and diagnosis was further delayed among disadvantaged or rural populations (Mandell, 2007).
-It is critical that the field enhance methods for detecting ASD earlier in life, in order to bring about earlier intervention.
+Until recently, most children with ASD in the United States (U.S.) did not receive a diagnosis until school age, and diagnosis was further delayed among disadvantaged or rural populations (Mandell et al., 2007).
+It is critical that the field enhance methods for detecting ASD earlier in life and across diverse populations, in order to bring about earlier intervention.
 Furthermore, a recurrent theme expressed during the scientific workshops for the Plan was the need for biomarkers to identify ASD risk before the behavioral manifestations and the delayed developmental trajectory are established.